Lasher09/NLP/2014-04-28-LongestWord.md

 __Program:__ LongestWord

-__Purpose and description the program:__ This program will find the longest word in the given text:  Milton's Paradise Lost.
+__Purpose and description the program:__ This program will find the longest word in the given text.
+The example shown here is Milton's Paradise Lost.
+This program, like the UnusualWords program, is useful for ascertaining the reading level of a given text.

 __Program capabilites:__
 * Read the given file